BNY: IT system outages

 On Saturday, August 22, 2015, BNY Mellon's SunGard accounting system broke down during a software change.
 This led to the bank being unable to calculate net asset value (NAV) for 1,200 mutual funds via automated computer system.
 Between the breakdown and the eventual fix, the bank calculated the values using alternative means, such as manual operation staff.
 By Wednesday, August 26, the system was still not fully operational.
 The system was finally operational to regular capacity the following week.
 As a result of a Massachusetts Securities Division investigation into the company's failure and lack of a backup plan, the company paid $3 million.

 In December 2016, another major technology issue caused BNY Mellon to be unable to process payments related to the SWIFT network.
-As of the time of the issue, the bank processed about 160,000 global payments daily totally an average of $1.6 trillion.
+As of the time of the issue, the bank processed about 160,000 global payments daily, an average of $1.6 trillion.
 The company was unable to process payments for a 19 hours, which led to a backlog of payments and an extension of Fedwire payment services.